buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyCameraBlock.IsActive.md

 public bool IsActive { get; }
 ```

-Determines whether this camera is currently in use.
+Determines whether this camera is currently in use by at least one player.

 ### Returns